Mendoza Thermal Baths | What You Need to Know About Cacheuta

 Gorilla Hostel

 This is one of the most popular hostels in Mendoza.
 It seemed that everyone I met was staying here.
 It’s a very social hostel in a hip part of town.
-A great place to meet other travelers.
+It’s a great place to meet other travelers.

 Chill Inn Hostel